linkerd/linkerd2/EXTENSIONS.md

 it communicates with the Kubernetes API.
 All of these flags must be accepted but may be ignored if they are not applicable.

-* `--api-addr`: Override kubeconfig and communicate directly with the control plane at host:port (mostly for testing)
 * `--context`: Name of the kubeconfig context to use
 * `--as`: Username to impersonate for Kubernetes operations
 * `--as-group`: Group to impersonate for Kubernetes operations